alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 Many messaging platforms, such as Kafka, Pulsar, and/ RabbitMQ have what they advertise as `Stream`s.
-At the heart of this, there is the concept that a message is _produced_, and written to disk as an _append-only_ log. _Some time later_ a `consumer` can read back entries to that log at their own leisure.
+At the heart of this, there is the concept that a message is _produced_, and written to disk as an _append-only_ log. _Some time later_ a `consumer` can read back entries from that log at their own leisure, and there is a guarantee that the within the same offset (i.e. the first 1000 elements), the data will be constant, even if re-processed later.
 This fits our broad definition, because the data is ordered and available over time.

 ### FileInputStream

+In our example later, we are going to process blog posts to parse tag-data.
-If we think about a text file on disk, it's not terribly different than our append-only log above.
-It is an ordered collection of `byte`s, we can read them in one at a time, and do something with that information as we go.
-A notable difference from above, is that the file contents between to positions can change - i.e. there is no guarantee that if I re-process the text file that the first 1000 bytes will be the same as before.
+These files are not processed terribly different than our append-only log above;
+any given file is an ordered collection of elements, we read them in one at a time, and do something with that information as we go.
+A notable difference from above, is that the elements within an offset can change _when not being processed_.
+If I go back and edit a blog post, there is no guarantee that when the file is re-processed that the first 1000 elements will be the same as before.

 ### Stream Recap

-We can see that the fluid meaning of what a stream is can solidify itself around a context - we have to keep our broad definition in mind, so we don't ensnare ourselves into popular implementation details, as we move on to ZIO Streams.
+We can see that the fluid meaning of what a stream is can solidify itself around a context.

+If we're in the mindset of Kafka, a stream might mean the implication of consistent data within an offset _at all times_.

+If we're in the mindset of parsing files, a stream might imply meaningfully ordered elements that consistently build a larger concept, _at the time of processing_.
+This is to say, here it is more important that a stream of `Byte` can always be processed into a `String` by following an encoding pattern.
+If we go back and re-process it, we don't care if the contents have changed, just that the content can be processed.

+As we move on to ZIO Streams, we should keep our broad definition in mind, so we don't ensnare ourselves on the implementation details.

 ## ZIO Stream Components